cemac/LIFD_ENV_ML_NOTEBOOKS/index.md

 ![](https://raw.githubusercontent.com/cemac/LIFD_RandomForests/main/tree_example_max_depth_4.png)

-This tutorial is based on work done by Chetan Deva on Using random forests to predict leaf temperature from a number of measurable features.
+This tutorial is based on work done by Chetan Deva using Random Forests to predict leaf temperature from a number of measurable features.

 Plants regulate their temperature in extreme environments. e.g. a plant in a desert can stay 18C cooler than the air temp or 22 C warmer than the air in the mountains.
 Leaf temperature differs from air temperature.
 Plant growth and development is strongly dependent on leaf temperature.
 Most Land Surface Models (LSMs) & Crop growth models (CGMs) use air temperature as an approximation of leaf temperature.